Moments and tails of Lq-valued chaoses based on independent variables with log-concave tails: Proofs of the main results

 \section{Proofs of the main results}

-We will start by proving Theorem \ref{r5thmmain}.
-The reason why we need an extra assumption about subgaussanity is that we lack a counterpart of Corollary \ref{r573}.
-We have not been able to derive it.
-With this additional assumption we can use Corollary \ref{final} instead.
+We will begin by proving Theorem \ref{r5thmmain}.
+The reason why we need an additional assumption about subgaussanity is that our counterpart to Corollary \ref{r573}, Theorem \ref{rozbijwyklmaly}, involves an additional term that is generally suboptimal.
+With this additional assumption, we can use Corollary \ref{final} instead.